“Don't tell me the moon is shining; show me the glint of light on broken glass.”

 Anyone!
 You don't have to be based in the UK to enter.
 However, we only accept stories written in English.
 And we ask that stories have not yet been published elsewhere.
 Simultaneous submissions are fine, but we will not be able to offer a refund if your piece is accepted elsewhere.

 Finalists and winners will be announced in autumn 2018.
 (All finalists will be contacted before the reveal.)
 All of our finalists will also be considered for publication.
 Winners will be published in our next issue, SHORT SHORTS.

 wait, WHAT IS SHORT SHORTS?

-SHORT SHORTS is our next themed issue – and also happens to be our 20th anniversary issue! – in November.
+SHORT SHORTS is our next themed issue – and also happens to be our 20th anniversary issue! – in November 2018 [Ed Note: You can now read it here].
 All winners will be published in SHORT SHORTS and normal submissions will open after the flash fiction contest closes.
 Keep an eye on our website and social media for more info closer to the time, and sign up to our newsletter to be among the first to know.
 Celebrate shorts with us!